Eye injuries

 - if both eyes are affected, tilt your head back, keeping it level, and use a glass or cupped hand to repeatedly pour water across both eyes from the bridge of the nose

-- if you're working outside, you can use a garden hose to rinse your eye using a very low flow setting to avoid injury, and ensuring the water source is clean
+- if you're working outside, you can use a garden hose to rinse your eye using a very low flow setting to avoid injury - make sure the water source is clean

 All eye injuries caused by chemical exposure should be seen by an eye doctor or nurse as soon as possible after flushing.